Kautenja/playing-mario-with-deep-reinforcement-learning/proposal/src/md/03-Methodology.md

 and _hyperparameters_.
 This idea derives from the work of
 \cite{evolving-deep-neural-networks}, who show that such algorithms produce models that compete with the best man-made models.
-Ultimately, we aim to aggregate these methods to produce a simple genetic algorithm that optimizes the architecture and $\theta$ of a reinforcement agent's value predicting DNN.
+Ultimately, we aim to aggregate these methods to produce an SGA that optimizes the architecture and
+$\theta$ of a reinforcement agent's value predicting DNN.